-The value of repetition, harnessing the learnings from failure, and using visualisation to bring your goals to life.
+The value of repetition, harnessing the learnings from failure, and using visualization to bring your goals to life.
 Each of these are fundamental to the gamified simulation training approach.

-Gamified simulation training allows your teams to engage with challenges, learn new skills, and reinforce new behaviours along the way.
-And this behaviour change is supported through the positive reinforcement that comes with improving their scores every time they revisit the training.
+Gamified simulation training allows your teams to engage with challenges, learn new skills, and reinforce new behaviors along the way.
+And this behavior change is supported through the positive reinforcement that comes with improving their scores every time they revisit the training.

-The next time you’re watching your favourite sport, consider the visualisation and simulation techniques used by professional athletes.
+The next time you’re watching your favorite sport, consider the visualization and simulation techniques used by professional athletes.
 Your employees could unleash their full potential in much the same way, through gamified simulation training.